atomicdata-dev/atomic-data-docs/src/core/serialization.md

-# Atomic Data: Serialization
+# Serialization of Atomic Data

 Atomic Data is not necessarily bound to a single serialization format.
-It's fundamentally a data model - understanding the difference between the two is essential.
+It's fundamentally a data model, and that's an important distinction to make.
-When you want to share Atomic Data, you'll have to serialize it some way.
-When you want to use Atomic Data, you'll have to parse it in some way.
+We recommend you use `Atomic-NDJSON`, which is specifically designed to be a simple, performant format for Atomic Data.

 ## Atomic-NDJSON